30+ Things To Do in Chicago This Winter with Kids

 8. Fend off the stir-craziness and winter blues with one of these hikes.

-9. Visit the Morton Arboretum, which is now open and even offering classes for kids and families.
+9. Visit the Morton Arboretum, which is open to exploring in the winter and offers classes for kids and families.
 (Be sure to check the new adjusted hours and reservation requirements before you go.)

 10. Discover over 35 activities that will keep kids entertained all winter long.